derekstavis/nrf24le1-libbcm2835/README.md

 ### Reading data from nRF24LE1

-`nrf24le1 read infopage`
+`nrf24le1 read infopage [filename]`

-`nrf24le1 read firmware`
+`nrf24le1 read firmware [filename]`

-`nrf24le1 read nvm`
+`nrf24le1 read nvm [filename]`

-All read oprations dump data to stdout.
+All read oprations dump data to stdout by default in Intel Hex format, it is possible to provide an optional filename as an argument and it will be saved in Intel Hex format if the suffix is .hex or .ihx and in binary format otherwise.

 ### Writing data to nRF24LE1

-`nrf24le1 write firmware blink.img`
+`nrf24le1 write firmware [filename]

-`nrf24le1 write infopage infopage.img`
+`nrf24le1 write infopage [filename]`

-`nrf24le1 write nvm memory.img`
+`nrf24le1 write nvm [filename]`

+The files are expected to be either in Intel Hex format if they have a suffix of .hex or .ihx and binary format otherwise.

 ### Additional Parameters: